Black Bean Quinoa Tabbouleh Salad

 • Mix Salad and serve: Pour the dressing and give a good stir until all the ingredients are well combined.
 Refrigerate for an hour before servings, to allow all the flavors to meld.

-• Place leftovers in a container and store in the fridge for up to 5 days.
+• Place leftovers in a container and store them in the fridge for up to 5 days.
 Serve cold when ready to eat.
-Do not freeze.
+We do not recommend freezing.

 What kind of parsley is used for tabbouleh?